Updated Maxwell Falls Trail Report

-Since I started early, it was cool going out and warm coming back.
-Most of the trail is in the shade it wasn’t too warm.
+Since I started early, it was cool going out and warm coming back (both times).
+Most of the trail is in the shade so it wasn’t too warm on either hike.

 There are a couple of loops and side trails.
 I decided to stay on the main trail and hike directly to the falls.
 About halfway up, there will be a fork in the trail.
 When you get to the fork, take the right fork.
 The left fork will be a distinct turn to the left, the right fork is mostly straight.
 The left fork will say Upper Maxwell Falls, the right fork will say Cliffside Loop.
 Don’t let the signs fool you.
 Follow the metal Cliffside Loop trail sign.
 After the first sign, there will be wood signs directing you to Maxwell Falls.
 Follow the wooden signs to Maxwell Falls.

 Keep following the signs to the Falls.
 The falls are really easy to miss as you can’t see the falls from the main trail.
 The trail will continue past the falls.
 You are at the falls when the trail takes a sharp turn to the right and reverses direction.
 I hiked the trail several years ago and missed the falls entirely.
 You will need to step off the main trail to see the falls from the top.
 When you step off the main trail, you will encounter cliffs and boulders so be careful.

 I decided not to do the entire loop.
 When I reached the falls, I took some photos and headed back.

 On the way back down, I saw a sign directing hikers to the falls.
 I missed the sign on my way up.
 On my second hike, I was looking for it but missed it again.
 The sign is on the left as you are headded up.
 The sign is immediately before the trail turns to the right.
 The falls can be reached from the side trail.
 Follow the side trail for a 100 yards and you should be able to see the falls from the bottom.
 The trail going to the bottom of the falls is very steep and rocky.
 Inexperienced hikers may have difficulty walking down to the falls and climbing back up to the main trail.